 Typically, you’d want to put more weight on the sides where you are weaker.
 For example, a person who is right handed would like to carry items on her or his left side so that he or she could move freely on his or her right.

 Nevertheless, it is different when you’re wearing the plate carrier in which case, you'll need to balance the things and distribute the weight at the center.
-If you are strong at the right side, it is ideal to balance it with a bleeder stopper set like IFAK, BOK or anything you might have which you may place at the right of your three-magazine shingle but you should not put it very far to the right.
+If you are strong at the right side, it is ideal to balance it with a bleeder stopper set from an IFAK (Individual First Aid Kit) or anything you might have which you may place at the right of your three-magazine shingle but you should not put it very far to the right.
 Also remember, you should never show your carrier to extreme sides and you should also ensure that your pressure dressing or bandage is accessible.

 Keep the areas on the front shoulders as clean as possible.
 You should also keep this region clean of killer knives misc. pouches or emergency flashlights so that you can block shots and shift hands from your weaker side.
 You should also put your rifle butt over your shoulders to initiate accurately aimed distance shots.
 Prevent clutter on butt stock junction and enable yourself to have more comfortable wear through ensuring that your shoulders are clean.